 When I was interviewed by The Active Times, I was asked specifically about my weight loss story.
 It wasn’t until I was in the midst of my response that I realized, I have two of them.

-Looking back at both my weight loss experiences, even though they were wildly different (going from obesity to healthy, then healthy to super skinny), the principles of action were the same.
-Be consistent and sleep a LOT.
+Looking back at both my weight loss experiences, even though they were wildly different (going from obesity to healthy, then healthy to super skinny), the principles of action were the same – be consistent and sleep a LOT.
 I’ve always slept well and I think that’s why I’ve kept my weight off and continue to stay in good shape well into my 40’s.
-If I could bottle slumber, I’d be a bazillionaire for sure.
+If I could bottle good sleep and sell it, I’d be a bazillionaire for sure.

 Anyway, if you’re interested in reading into my fat loss stories, you can find it all here, but the takeaway is that you have to take care of yourself.
 Sleep, drink water, eat veggies, quality protein and healthy fats, don’t eat sugar and find lots of reasons to smile.
 It’s also the recipe for a good life, so you’ll get more than you bargained for with this diet.